Maidstone hospital halts procedure after five deaths

 Potentially avoidable surgical complications could have contributed to the deaths of five cancer patients, a Kent NHS trust has admitted.

 All five died between 2012 and 2013 after undergoing upper gastrointestinal (GI) key-hole surgery at Maidstone Hospital.

 Maidstone and Tunbridge Wells NHS Trust said it has halted the procedure and apologised to the affected families.

 Patients needing the surgery are being sent to St Thomas' Hospital, London.

-The trust is facing legal action over one of the deaths, according to the Kent Messenger newspaper.'Make improvements'
+The trust is facing legal action over one of the deaths, according to the Kent Messenger newspaper.

 The incidents, which came to light following a trust-commissioned Royal College of Surgeons review of the procedure, have been referred to the General Medical Council (GMC).